 Current Harvard LL.M. students applying to the S.J.D. program are permitted to "waive" the LL.M. degree prior to graduation.
-If admitted to the S.J.D. program, an applicant who waives the LL.M. degree will not be awarded the LL.M. degree.
-However, the student will be permitted to count the tuition paid for the
+The LL.M. waiver option is not available to those who have already received their LL.M. degrees from Harvard when applying to the S.J.D. program.